S010MON/jogging/README.md

 --------------------------------------------------------------------------------------

-# SLF4J - Simple Logging Framework for Java
+# Jogging - Simple Logging Framework for Java

 A simple framework for logging to file in java without too much setup.
 To use the framework, import the files directly into your project.